 H.R.B (Hearing Resource Base)

-Here at B.G.G.S our school has a fantastic provision for deaf students.
-We have an intake of 2-3 students per academic year and each case is looked at individually and a decision is made based on a number of different factors.
+Bordesley Green Girls' School and Sixth Form, (B.G.G.S), has a fantastic provision for deaf students.
+We have an intake of 2-3 students per academic year; each case is looked at individually and a decision is made based on a number of different factors.
 An application should be put forward with the assistance of the primary school, teacher of the deaf and S.E.N.A.R (Special Educational Needs Assessment and Review).

 Our students are issued with audiological equipment such as radio aids.
 Radio aids are used at B.G.G.S to help students with a hearing loss in order to improve their communication and ability to hear teachers and their peers.